 The College is in the heart of the city, with many landmarks and eateries in easy reach.
 If you get here early and fancy breakfast, the famous Fitzbillies is a two minute walk.
 Or you can get breakfast at The Eagle, Watson and Crick’s legendary drinking hole, which is even closer.

 Travel to Cambridge

 Car: If you are driving to Cambridge, traffic can be very congested in peak hours.
 Town centre parking is quite expensive.
 There are five park-and-ride locations on the outskirts but they charge a premium for overnight parking.
 If you'd like parking at the college contact us for more information.

 Air: The most convenient airport is London Stansted which has a twice-hourly direct rail link to Cambridge.
 From London Luton, there is a coach service every 2 hours otherwise you'll need to take a taxi (around £60 prebooked).
-From Gatwick there is a new hourly train service direct to Cambridge.
+From Gatwick there is a half-hourly train service direct to Cambridge.
 From Heathrow, there are coaches (National Express coach site.) but unless you have heavy luggage we recommend taking the Piccadilly underground to King's Cross (journey time about 60mins) and then a train to Cambridge.